 For us, it makes all the sense in the world that our own health is intertwined with the health of our planet and the environment around us.

-Our commitment to Sustainability begins with a plan to go PLASTIC-NEUTRAL by end of 2021.
+Our commitment to Sustainability begins with being 100% PLASTIC-NEUTRAL!

 Happy Campers is a part of the Impact Collective.
-This means that for every loaf sold, we offset its environmental impact by reclaiming 75% of its packaging (in weight) from ocean-bound plastic.
-Our goal is to reclaim the full 100% and thus become plastic-neutral by the end of 2021.
-We achieve this through Impact Collective, where we join a group of other forward-thinking brands.
-Together, we invest in certified community plastic collection projects in the areas of the world most impacted by plastic pollution due to ocean currents – Haiti, Indonesia, the Philippines and India.
+This means that for every loaf sold, we offset its environmental impact by reclaiming 100% of its packaging (in weight) from ocean-bound plastic.
+The Impact Collective is a group of forward-thinking brands and together, we invest in certified community plastic collection projects in the areas of the world most impacted by plastic pollution due to ocean currents – Haiti, Indonesia, the Philippines and India.

-By end of 2021, Happy Campers Easy Peasy Flour Mix will be packaged and sold in plastic-free pouches, made from 100% renewable wood-pulp material.
-This bag will be suitable for composting in industrial composting facilities.
+By end of 2023, Happy Campers Easy Peasy Flour Mix will be packaged and sold in pouches made from recycled and recyclable plastic.

 These initiatives are just the first step in going plastic-free.
 We commit to you to continue seeking better renewable materials for our bread and bun packaging.
 While pulling plastic out of our environment is a great step in the right direction, we recognize the solution is not perfect, as we are still creating plastic in the first place.
 Please check back here for updates on our journey to becoming plastic-free company and read more on Recycling and Sustainability Tips on our Blog.